-Bottom line: Cots are easier to set up than air mattresses because there is no need for an extra piece of equipment (pump).
+Bottom line: Cots are easier to set up than air mattresses because there is no need for extra equipment (pump).

 Whether you choose to sleep on an air mattress or a cot, it’s essential to have the right length.
 Sleeping on a bed that is too short can strain your body and result in poor sleep.

 I hate sleeping with my legs dangling over the end of the bed, whatever kind of bed that may be.

 Fortunately, air mattresses and cots come in different sizes and lengths, so you should find one that will work for you.

 An important tip about cots.
 Some cots have crossbars at each end of the cot.
 So, there is a crossbar at the foot and the head of the cot.
 These crossbars are incredibly uncomfortable to sleep on if the cot is too short (been there).